 Hangzhou CIS students interacted with Greentown Yuhua students during Collaboration class, finding out about real topics related to their Humanities studies from local students.

-Students serve in kindergartens, migrant children's schools and other centers.
+Students serve in kindergartens, migrant children's schools and other centres.

-Students accompany the elderly in the assisted living center.
+Students accompany the elderly in the assisted living centre.